 34 Healthy Passover Recipes

-But Passover doesn’t have to be so stressful.
-In fact, the holiday’s a great opportunity to experiment in the kitchen, finding new kinds of easy, healthy, and — most importantly — tasty recipes that meet the kosher-for-Passover criteria.
+But I've learned that Passover doesn’t have to be so stressful on the body.
+In fact, the holiday’s a great opportunity to experiment in the kitchen, finding new easy, healthy, and—most importantly—tasty recipes that meet the kosher-for-Passover criteria.
 To help you out, we’ve rounded up 34 Passover recipes, from matzo brei with veggies to quinoa almond butter cookies, sure to please those observing Passover and even those who aren’t.

 1. Homemade Matzoh

-First off, we’d like to let everyone know that it’s possible to make your own matzo instead of chowing on the store-bought variety.
-It’s pretty simple, too: The recipe below calls for just flour and water, plus a little mixing, cutting, rolling, and baking.
+First off, we’d like to let everyone know that it’s possible to make your own matzo instead of chowing down on the store-bought variety.
+It’s pretty simple, too: This recipe calls for just flour and water, plus a little mixing, cutting, rolling, and baking.
 And nothing tastes better than the satisfaction of knowing you’re an awesome homesteader.

 Breakfast and Brunch